goby-garden/goby-interface/notes.md

     - An "index" drawer accessible through a button in the top-right corner of each page contains everything that exists in the database, and I'm thinking you could drag and drop stuff from it into a workspace.
     - This means you could conceivable have multiple instances of an element, for example different instances of a class each filtering its contents or representing it in a visually distinct manner.
     - on the development side, this means rather than looping through classes (as in the first iteration), a workspace will loop through each of the elements inside of it to place it.
+- With the persistent "index" of items system, it'll have to be clear how and when an item is fully _deleted_ versus merely _stashed_, and still visible.
+My thought right now is that items will always delete by default on using the `DEL` key, with a contextmenu (right click) option to stash them, whereas classes will be the reverse (stashed by delete key, deleted with right click)

 ---

 ### Front-end development:

 - It would be ideal to use the same UI elements for both the single select and the multiple select
+- Right now I'm using a `store` value to record the currently “focused” UI element’s ID.
+But I’m anticipating in the future that there may be multiple focused items at a time, in that you may focus an element inside of the currently focused element (e.g. a search field inside of a dropdown).
+	- To address this, I think the `store` variable will need to be an array, and the unfocus function will need to check when another element is clicked/focused to see if it’s a descendant of any of the focused items in the array.
+If it’s not, those items need to be unfocused, and if so, then the most recently interacted-with element needs to be added to the array.
+- I  discovered just now with some playing around in the tutorial that if you bind an undefined variable to a component prop that has defaults, the variable will take on the default value, which is surprising and will hopefully save me some mess.

 Home page
 - can use [recent documents list](https://www.electronjs.org/docs/latest/tutorial/recent-documents) native to mac and windows to remember what projects have already been opened